oVirt/ovirt-site/source/release/3.4.3/index.html.md

 # OVirt 3.4.3 Release Notes

-The oVirt Project is preparing oVirt 3.4.3 candidate release for testing.
+The oVirt Project is pleased to announce the availability of oVirt 3.4.3 candidate release for testing since 2014-07-10.
 This page is still a work in progress.

 oVirt is an open source alternative to VMware vSphere, and provides an awesome KVM management interface for multi-node virtualization.